andreffoliveira95/sword-challenge-app/README.md

 Added swagger documentation to generate an interactive API documentation following OpenAPI specifications while giving good a developing experience.

-To make use of it, simply access http://localhost/documentation or go to home page http://localhost/ and click on link saying 'Documentation' after the environment is up and running
+To make use of it, simply access http://localhost/documentation or go to home page http://localhost/ and click on link saying 'Documentation' after the environment is up and running.

 ## Running Local Developer Environment